wlhlm/fc980c-controller/README.md

 Copyright © 2022 Wilhelm Schuster

-The PCB design is licensed under the CERN-OHL-S v2.
+This PCB design is licensed under the CERN-OHL-S v2.
 See the LICENSE file in each of the revision folders for the license text.
 This license is strongly reciprocal and is similar in spirit to the GPL, but specifically focuses on hardware.

-The firmware portion of this project is licensed under GPL-2 in accordance with the QMK project.
+The firmware portion of this project is licensed under GPL-2-or-later in accordance with the QMK project.
 See the LICENSE file in the firmware folder for the license text.